asavinov/bistro/README.md

 ```java
 Range range = table.getIdRange();
 ```
 The `Range` object provides a start id (inclusive) and an end id (exclusive) for this table.
-These ids can be then used for data access using columns (not tables).
+These ids can be then used for data access using column objects.

 Any table can be used as a *data type* for schema columns.

 ### Creating columns

 Data in Bistro is stored in columns.
 Formally, a column is a function and hence it defines a mathematical *mapping* from all table inputs to the values in the output table.
-Input and output tables of a column are specified during creation:
+Input and output tables of a column are specified in the constructor:
 ```java
 Column thingName = schema.createColumn("Name", things, objects);
 ```